-University of Virginia College of Arts & Sciences undergraduate students select courses for the upcoming semester during the pre-enrollment period (typically November for spring classes and April for fall classes).
+University of Virginia's College of Arts & Sciences undergraduate students select courses for the upcoming semester during the pre-enrollment period (typically November for spring classes and April for fall classes).
 The following steps are a guide to best practices when building a course schedule.

-Students may not late register and enroll in classes after the add deadline for the semester.
+You may not late register and/or enroll in classes after the College's add deadline for the semester.

-Advising for spring 2018 course selection begins on March 26 and runs through April 6.
+Advising for fall 2024 course selection begins on March 27 and runs through April 7.
 All students are limited to 15 credits until sometime in early August (date is TBD) at which point the credit cap is increased to 17 credits; NO EXCEPTIONS.

 Check the Academic Calendar for College deadlines related to advising and class drop, add and withdrawal.
-The College takes deadlines very seriously so check the calendar and your enrollments regularly (strongly recommended).
+The College takes deadlines seriously so check the calendar and your enrollments regularly (strongly recommended).
 You are bound to the deadlines of the course's school of enrollment.

-- Log into U.Va.'s SIS (Student Information System).
+- Log into UVA's SIS (Student Information System).
 See how to use SIS.
 Do NOT rely on Lou's List for your information; it is an unofficial list and can have incorrect data.

-- Check your Academic Requirement (AR) report (if you need help understanding your AR form, watch the AR demo).
+- Check your Academic Requirement (AR) report (if you need help understanding your AR form, you can find instructions here).
 AR lists all the courses which you have completed or in which you are currently enrolled.
 The AR report shows: